You can also text us at 614-541-2767 or email us at email@example.com

 Orders Request Faculty members may use this form to request titles to be added to the Blackmore Library collection.

 Reserves Request Items placed on Reserve must come from an original source and not a reproduction.
-Please select an item to place on course reserve:
+Please complete the form below to place an item on course reserve:

 For more information see our Reserves Policy.Questions about Fair Use?
 See the Fair Use Checklist (PDF).